Villa Etelinda

 The Villa Etelinda is a villa of the 19th century located at 38 Via Romana in Bordighera, province of Imperia in Liguria.
-Originally named Villa Bischoffsheim, the house was renamed in 1896 as Villa Etelinda by Lord Claude Bowes-Lyon, 14th Earl of Strathmore and Kinghorne.
+Originally named Villa Bischoffsheim, the house was renamed in 1896 as Villa Etelinda by Claude Bowes-Lyon, 13th Earl of Strathmore and Kinghorne (paternal grandfather of Queen Elizabeth The Queen Mother).
 The villa is part of the property protected by the Superintendent for Architectural Heritage and Landscape of Liguria.

 History

 The villa was built in Bordighera on the Via Romana by Raphaël Bischoffsheim, hence the name of the villa.
 Bischoffsheim was a banker of German origin who lived in Paris.
 He had met the architect Charles Garnier probably thanks to his father, who owned a large room next to the yards of the Paris Opera, where sometimes concerts were held.

 In 1873 Bischoffsheim commissioned Garnier to build him a villa in Bordighera.
 The first drawings foresaw an ambitious project, both as regards the surface, than the styles and materials.
 Probably the villa had been placed in a higher position than the current one, both in order to enjoy a better view and to create a more imposing effect on visitors.
 Unfortunately the ardour of Bischoffsheim cooled and while designing the final plans Garnier received the order to cut costs.
 The architect was therefore forced to reduce the size and eventually adopted solutions very similar to those used for Villa Garnier.

 Unfortunately there were disagreements between the rich German banker and the municipality of Bordighera.
 Bischoffsheim was having problems in enforcing the commitments made when he lent the moneys in December 1875 to the city to upgrade the Roman road.
 Bischoffsheim, who had bought land in the area and was building his villa, intended to upgrade the old mule track into an elegant path.
 He even had a project designed by Garnier.
 The loan had been bound to the project by the French architect, but the city council accepted the loan whilst approving a different project.
 It was only thanks to an awareness campaign by the citizens that the Garnier project was finally accepted in June 1877.

 Another disappointment for Bischoffsheim came from the lack of enthusiasm for another of his proposals: to build an astronomical observatory on Montenero.
 Bischoffsheim bothered by the conflict with city officials decided to move its sphere of interests to France and funded an Observatory on the heights of Nice in 1878.